Homepage

 Obviously, not everything can be done virtually, like laboratory assignments for students in the sciences, but for the rest, the face of teaching – especially at university – has changed irrevocably.
 The only question is how seamless the legacy institutions can make it, because if they fail to adjust quickly or – like King Canute keep their feet in the sand – they will consign themselves to the dustbins of history.
 That is the unavoidable outcome of the Fourth Industrial Revolution coming head to head with the worst global health crisis in living memory.

-Don’t miss out, partner with us.
+Don’t miss out.
+Partner with us.

 REQUEST INFORMATION